-Maestro Movie Review: Bradley Cooper Stars in Middling Sophomore Film as a Director Chronicling Life of Leonard Bernstein
+Maestro Review: Bradley Cooper Stars in Middling Sophomore Film as a Director Chronicling Life of Leonard Bernstein

 Maestro is Directed by and Stars Bradley Cooper, as well as Carey Mulligan and Maya Hawke